 Recognizing the healing power of companion animals, the mission of Heart2Heart Pet Lifeline is to keep pets out of shelters and rescues and help owners keep them in loving homes.
-To that end, we provide financial assistance for veterinary care to income-eligible pet families in need who do not have other options for care.
+To that end, we provide financial help for veterinary services and other pet needs to income eligible pet families in need who do not have other options for care.
 No owner should have to choose between medical care and euthanizing or surrendering a pet.

-We are a new nonprofit organization in the La Crosse, WI area, hoping to make a difference.
-We work with Coulee Region Humane Society and other pet rescue organizations, as well as local veterinarians, to identify clients and award grants not to exceed $400 for services needed to keep pets healthy and in loving homes.
+We are a nonprofit organization hoping to make a difference.
+We work with Coulee Region Humane Society and other pet rescue organizations, as well as local veterinarians, to identify clients and award grants needed to keep pets healthy and in loving homes.

 Jane received assistance for her 3 year old cat, Freddie, who had a UTI and needed an ultrasound to check for kidney/bladder stones.
 Frog was able to get an ultrasound to rule out any kidney/bladder stones.
 None were found which was such a relief.
 He’s now on a wet food diet and has been feeling a lot better.